SymfonyCasts/netgen-layouts/sfcasts/slugger.md

 symfony console contentful:routes
 ```

 Yes!
 The URL is `/skills/mashing`!
-So, over on `/mashing`, we get a good old
+So, over on `/mashing`, we get a good-old
 fashioned 404.
 But `/skills/mashing` works.

 Next: we don't yet have a page that lists *all* of the skills.
 Let's fix that!